 AUTUMN / WINTER

 And she said there’s no need to be afraid of dying ‘cause dying is just a cycle and the world is eternally revolving in the deafening darkness of the imminent abyss.
-The cosmos is always creation, the sun now shines more brightly than in Summer.
+The cosmos is always creation; the sun now shines more brightly than in Summer.
 The world is crystallised, a fragmentation of the mind’s view in a thousand different directions.
 White harbours all the wavelengths of colours which shine through in a array of piercing macaroon, lilac and a cruel blue cold as stone.
-He pulled out his beating heart and buried it deep in the dry, warm viscera of the earth.
-Snowdrops hang their heads and sigh a gently cry, crows leap up towards the reticent sky.
+He pulled out his beating heart and buried it deep in the dry, warm, viscera of the earth.
+Now snowdrops hang their heads and sigh a gently cry.
+Crows leap up towards the reticent sky.
 I touch the bark of trees and veins burn against the skin.
-As I breathe a moist life into the air a robin whispers its hymn and dives into the dark hollow of my throat.
+As I breathe moist life into the air a robin dives into the hollow of my throat.
 His wings lift me up and I obliterate before the golden rays of heaven where I rain born anew.